OSSPhilippines/hacktoberfest-2023-participants/README.md

 https://github.com/OSSPhilippines/use-money

-> A Vue 3 component and composable for formatting money
+> A Vue 3 component and composable for formatting money.